Beginners Guide to Swimrun

 The original concept of SwimRun was always to race in pairs.
 SwimRunning with a team mate can be a really fun and sociable experience and having an extra pair of hands on slippery sections, someone to urge you on when you feel tired, check you are ok on longs swims and share in your successes adds a fantastic dimension to the event.
 You do need to find someone at a similar level to you in running and swimming though, or be prepared to adjust your speed accordingly.
 Training together is really important so it helps if you live close by!

 Not everyone can find a SwimRun partner though and not everyone wants one!
 Sometimes traveling at your own place with no pressure to perform can be more enjoyable.
-There are fewer races that offer solo places in the UK, but Love SwimRun offer solo entries in both our events in Wales and the Hokey Cokey in Cornwall does too!
-There are a number of races that offer solo entries in Europe.
+Not all races offer solo places but more are now opening up to the idea of allowing teams as well as solos.
+Love SwimRun has always offered solo and ream entries!

 Your first race